Gr33nCamper/sp24-cse110-lab4/expose/javascript/part1.md

 3. values added: 20

-5. There is a reference error, since result is being called outside the block it is defined in, it is not defined
+5. The code returns a reference error, since result is being called in line 13 which is outside the block it is defined in